 The Company primarily leases office space, data centers and equipment from third parties.
 The Company determines if a contract is a lease at inception.
 A contract contains a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 The lease term begins on the commencement date, which is the date the Company takes possession of the asset, and may include options to extend or terminate the lease when it is reasonably certain that the option will be exercised.
 Many of the Company's leases contain renewal options for varying periods, which can be exercised at the Company's sole discretion.
 Leases are classified as operating or finance leases based on factors such as the lease term, lease payments, and the economic life, fair value and estimated residual value of the asset.
 Certain leases include options to purchase the leased asset at the end of the lease term, which is assessed as a part of the Company's lease classification determination.
-The Company elected the package of practical expedients permitted under the transition guidance within ASU 2016-02 to not reassess prior conclusions related to contracts containing leases, lease classification and initial direct costs.
-The Company's leases have remaining lease terms ranging from one month to 17 years.
+The Company's leases have remaining lease terms ranging from one month to 22 years.

 The Company uses the right-of-use model to account for its leases.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 ROU assets and lease liabilities are recognized on the commencement date based on the present value of lease payments over the lease term.
 ROU assets are based on the lease liability and are increased by prepaid lease payments and decreased by lease incentives received.
 For leases where the Company is reasonably certain to exercise a renewal option, such option periods have been included in the determination of the Company's ROU assets and lease liabilities.
 Certain leases require the Company to pay taxes, insurance, maintenance and other operating expenses associated with the leased asset.
 Such amounts are not included in the measurement of the ROU assets and lease liabilities to the extent they are variable in nature.
-These variable lease consts are recognized as variable lease expenses when incurred.
+These variable lease costs are recognized as variable lease expenses when incurred.
 As a practical expedient, lease agreements with lease and non-lease components are accounted for as a single lease component for all asset classes.
 The Company estimates contingent lease incentives when it is probable that the Company is entitled to the incentive at lease commencement.
-The Company elected the short-term lease recognized as lease expense on a straight-line basis over the lease term.
-The depreciable life of the ROU assets and lease liability be expected lease term unless the Company is reasonably certain of a transfer of fitle or purchase option.
-The Company uses its incremental borrowing rate to discount for all asset stypically do not provide an implicit rate.
-The determination of the incremental borrowing rate, adjusted for various factors such as collateralization, currency and term to align with the terms of the lease.
+The Company elected the short-term lease recognition exemption for all leases that qualify.
+Therefore, leases with an initial term of 12 months or less are not recorded on the consolidated balance sheets; instead, lease payments are recognized as lease expense on a straight-line basis over the lease term.
+The depreciable life of the ROU assets and leasehold improvements are limited by the expected lease term unless the Company is reasonably certain of a transfer of title or purchase option.
+The Company uses its incremental borrowing rate to discount future lease payments in the calculation of the lease liability and ROU asset based on the information available on the commencemen